Latvijas Gaisa Satiksmes Akciju Sabiedriba

-Latvijas Gaisa Satiksmes Akciju Sabiedriba was a Latvian-German airline, based in Riga, Latvia.
+Latvijas Gaisa Satiksmes Akciju Sabiedrība was a Latvian-German airline, based in Riga, Latvia.
 It operated international air lines from Riga Spilve airport (ICAO: EVRS).
 The airline was launched in 1922.
 It was finally dissolved in 1928 after major shareholders pulled out support.

 Establishment

 The airline, under the name of Latvijas Gaisa Satiksmes Akziju Sabiedriba, was founded on July 31, 1922.
 It had a capital of 100,000 (Lats) Gold francs, divided into 5,000 shares each 20 (Lats) Gold francs.

 The foundation of the Latvijas Gaisa Satiksmes AS was supported by the Junkers Flugzeugwerk AG from Dessau, eager to find ways to avoid destruction of its fleet of Junkers F 13 and increase its sales of Junkers-aircraft.
 Junkers was also eager to exploit the German postal authorities’ concession for the transportation of freight and passengers on the link Berlin – Königsberg – Kaunas (or Klaipėda / Mėmel) – Riga, granted in December 1920.

-The founders of Latvijas Gaisa Satiksmes AS were two Latvian citizens Captain Janis Lindberg and Lieutenant Janis Osol, together with Dr Alexander Woskressenski, a Russian lawyer living in Riga and serving as general agent for Lloyd-Junkers Luftverkehrs GmbH for Latvia and Estonia.
+The founders of Latvijas Gaisa Satiksmes AS were two Latvian citizens Captain Jānis Lindbergs and Lieutenant Jānis Ozols, together with Dr Alexander Woskressenski, a Russian lawyer living in Riga and serving as general agent for Lloyd-Junkers Luftverkehrs GmbH for Latvia and Estonia.

 The company received a special concession from the Latvian Government for flying international services.
 Besides being an airline company, Latvijas Gaisa Satiksmes AS was to act as an agent, planned the purchase of workshops for aircraft maintenance and the building of maintenance facilities at airports.

 Article 17 of the company's charter included the possibility for the company to use its shares for the purchase of aircraft.
 This was done to give Junkers Flugzeugwerk AG the possibility to deliver aircraft to the company.

 On August 2, 1922, 2,000 shares were transferred to Junkers Werke AG, Dessau and 2,760 shares were transferred to the Junkers-affiliated Danziger Luftpost GmbH from Danzig in exchange for two Junkers F.13 aircraft.

 Junkers Werke AG's share remained the same throughout the company's existence, but through so-called Treuhändervertrag (straw men agreements) it owned 100% of the company.

 In exchange Latvijas Gaisa Satiksmes AS received one silver-coloured Junkers F.13, named Condor (registration No. D-202), from Junkers Flugzeugwerk AG and another Fasan (registration No. D-215) from Danziger Luftpost GmbH.
 Initially they flew with German registrations until were registered in Latvia respectively as BL-ATA (September 1923) and BL-ATB (March 1924).